Riadhe/ARP_Assignment1/README.md

 * Topology: Star (All data flows through the Blackboard).

 * Non-Blocking I/O: The server uses O_NONBLOCK to ensure the simulation runs smoothly without hanging on empty pipes.
+## 3..
+Assignment 2 Features (New)

+The second phase of the project introduces system monitoring and safety mechanisms.

+### A. Watchdog Process :

+A cyclic process that monitors the health of all other active components.

+* Polling: Wakes up every $T$ seconds (configurable).

+* Mechanism: Sends Signal 0 to check if a PID is alive.

+* Alerts: If a process crashes, it logs an alert to system.log and visually flags it as "NOT RESPONDING" in the Watchdog Window.

+### B. Safe File Logging :

+To prevent race conditions when multiple processes write to logs simultaneously, the system implements File Locking (fcntl).

+* Process List: All processes register their Name and PID in process_list.txt upon startup.

+* Logs: Two distinct log files are maintained:

+      - watchdog.log: Routine health checks.

+      - system.log: Critical errors and state changes.

 ## 3. Components and Algorithms

 This section details the logic implemented in each source file.